carlosolarte/java-dist/docs/01-intro/content.md

 ---
 ### About this course
-- __CM1__: Introduction, inheritance, functional programming, streams.
+- __CM1__: Introduction, inheritance, functional programming in Java, streams.
 - __CM2__: Threads
 - __CM3__: Network programming
 - __CM4__: Annotations and tools